-- (A) Briefs in support of a motion and response briefs are limited to 6500 words. - (B) Reply briefs are limited to 3250 words. - (C) Any brief of 4000 words or more must include a Table of Contents, Table of Authorities, and Exhibit Index. - (D) Filing serial motions to avoid word limits may result in denial of all such motions. - (E) Briefs must include a certificate of compliance with this rule stating the number of words in the brief, excluding caption, certificate of compliance, table of contents and authorities, exhibit index, and any certificate of service.
+- (A) Briefs in support of a motion and response briefs are limited to 6500 words. - (B) Reply briefs are limited to 3250 words. - (C) Any brief of 4000 words or more must include a Table of Contents, Table of Authorities, and Exhibit Index. - (D) Filing serial motions to avoid word limits may result in denial of all such motions.

+- (E) Briefs must include a certificate of compliance with this rule stating the number of words in the brief, excluding caption, certificate of compliance, table of contents and authorities, exhibit index, and any certificate of service.
 An attorney may rely on the word count of a word-processing system used to prepare the brief. - (e) Argument.
 The court may hear argument on the record in open court, by video conference, or by telephone conference call.
 The court must ensure that each party's statements to the court are audible to all other participants.

-7.2 Motion Exhibits.
+7.2 Motion Exhibits

 - (a) Exhibits must be identified and electronically filed so as to allow the court, the parties, and the public to locate easily and refer unambiguously to a specific page of a specific exhibit.
 See L.R.
 5.1.
-Use of a short descriptive name in filing the exhibit, e.g., "Smith Aff." or "Range Rover Vehicle Registration," in the docket and in the text of the brief is required. - (b) Only exhibits that are directly germane to the matter under consideration by the court may be filed.

-(c) Excerpted material must be prominently identified as such.
+Use of a short descriptive name in filing the exhibit, e.g., "Smith Aff." or "Range Rover Vehicle Registration," in the docket and in the text of the brief is required.
+In cases involving a large number of exhibits, a bookmarked PDF is allowable.
+Bookmarks within any such PDF must provide the exhibit number and a short description of the exhibit. - (b) Only exhibits that are directly germane to the matter under consideration by the court may be filed. - (c) Excerpted material must be prominently identified as such.

-7.3 Motion for Reconsideration.
+7.3 Motion for Reconsideration

 - (a) Leave of Court Required.
 No one may file a motion for reconsideration of an interlocutory order without prior leave of court. - (b) Form and Content of Motion for Leave.
-A motion for leave to file a motion for reconsideration may seek reconsideration only of an interlocutory order, must be limited to 2,275 words or, for pro se litigants, seven pages, and must specify why it meets at least one of the following: - (1) (A) the facts or applicable law are materially different from the facts or applicable law that the parties presented to the court before entry of the order for which reconsideration is sought, and - (B) despite the exercise of reasonable diligence, the party applying for reconsideration did not know such fact or law before entry of the order; or - (2) new material facts arose or a change of law occurred after entry of the order. - (c) Prohibition Against Repetition of Argument.
+A motion for leave to file a motion for reconsideration may seek reconsideration only of an interlocutory order, must be limited to 2,275 words or, for pro se litigants, seven pages, and must specify why it meets at least one of the following: - (1) (A) the facts or applicable law are materially different from the facts or applicable law that the parties presented to the court before

+- entry of the order for which reconsideration is sought, and - (B) despite the exercise of reasonable diligence, the party applying for reconsideration did not know such fact or law before entry of the order; or - (2) new material facts arose or a change of law occurred after entry of the order. - (c) Prohibition Against Repetition of Argument.
 No motion for leave to file a motion for reconsideration of an interlocutory order may repeat any oral or written argument made by the applying party before entry of the order.
 Violation of this restriction subjects the offending party to appropriate sanctions. - (d) Response.
-No response may be filed to a motion seeking leave to file a motion for reconsideration.
 Unless the presiding judge orders a response, no response may be filed to a motion seeking reconsideration of an interlocutory order.

-7.4 Notice of Supplemental Authority.
+7.4 Notice of Supplemental Authority